Jens-AIMLX/mcp-diagnosis-tool/SESSION_MANAGEMENT.md

    - `.session-status` - Session status display (green when active)
    - `.session-status-label` & `.session-status-id` - Status text styling

+### Hidden vs Open

+- Hidden indicates the session is visually hidden in the UI.
+Pressing "Hide Session" will close the current browser window (terminates the active session) while keeping the server entry marked as hidden.
+- Hidden sessions are still considered for reuse semantics: when you run a tool again with "Keep session open" checked, a fresh session will be created and then reused for subsequent calls.
+- Both the server card and the tool modal show "State: Hidden" or "State: Open" and align the display (ID, Created, State).

 ## How It Works

 ### User Workflow